 She studied Management and loves working with numbers.
 Seidy also likes to share with students and people from different cultures.
 She feels very proud to work for an institution that believes in and practices sustainable actions, this way we can leave a better off world for future generations.

 Selena is head of our Center for Community Initiatives department she has lived in different countries including Austria, Saint Vincent and the Grenadines, Mozambique, and traveled through several others.
 She finished her MBA in communication and management and has a passion for participatory communication for social change.

 Selena has been living in Monteverde since 2010.

 Fern was born in the United States and grew up exploring the woods and streams of the Carolinas.
 She earned the titles of Master of Science in Biology, Bachelor of Science in Ecology and Environmental Biology with concentration in Sustainable Development, and Bachelor of Arts in Spanish from Appalachian State University.
 As an undergraduate exchange student Fern fell in love with Costa Rica.
 She discovered her passion for education in graduate school while teaching biology and chemistry labs at ASU.
 As instructor of biology and adult high school science at Caldwell Community College & Technical Institute, and instructor of ecology and Spanish with Upward Bound at ASU, she further developed as an educator.
-Fern relocated to Costa Rica in 2011, and through 2014 taught field and classroom courses related to ecology and sustainability with Ecology Project International, University Studies Abroad Consortium, Universidad Veritas Center for International Programs, Earth Education International, and Hawai´I Pacific University.
+Fern relocated to Costa Rica in 2011, and through 2014 taught field and classroom courses related to ecology and sustainability with Ecology Project International, University Studies Abroad Consortium, Universidad Véritas Center for International Programs, Earth Education International, and Hawai´I Pacific University.
 Her research experience includes lichens as indicators of air pollution, and quail and early succession songbird habitat management.
-Ecology, education, traveling, food, and sustainability are her primary interests, which she is combining through establishment of a sustainable farm and education center in northern Costa Rica.
 Fern joined the Monteverde Institute team in June 2014, and through her work in the Academic Department has been able to learn more about her primary areas of interest: ecology, education, food, writing, and sustainability.